 Yet like other professionals, judges are not entirely immune from bias when they make decisions.
 Indeed, implicit bias can sneak into the decisions made by almost anyone.

 The authors of the study and many judges alike participated in this work to learn more about the ways that implicit bias can “contribute to social disparities in the legal system.”
 Through the study, Miller worked with 619 current judges and evaluated decisions in 372 child custody cases specifically.
 Generally speaking, Miller found that judges were more likely to allocate additional parenting time to mothers in cases involving a mother and a father.

 In fact, judges tended to show bias when it comes to traditional gender roles at rates higher than laypeople.
 As part of the study, Miller assigned cases to judges and laypeople, and more often than the laypeople the judges would allocate additional parenting time to the mother.
 On the whole, both judges and laypeople showed signs of implicit bias.

 The study suggests that we all need to consider potential biases when making decisions and that families should take into account the possibility of gender bias in a family law proceeding.
 If you need help developing a parenting plan, you should speak with a Chicago child custody lawyer today.
-Contact Arami Law Office to learn more.
+Contact Arami Law to learn more.

 To request a consultation, please fill out all fields, and we will follow up with you